Greenwood, Seattle

 Greenwood is a neighborhood in north central Seattle, Washington, United States.
 The intersection of Greenwood Avenue North and North 85th Street is the commercial center.
 Greenwood is known for its numerous bars, restaurants, coffee houses, theatres and specialty stores.
-Greenwood's main thoroughfares are Greenwood Avenue North and North 80th and 85th streets.
+Greenwood's main thoroughfares are Greenwood Avenue North and N. 85th streets.

 Since 1993 the neighborhood has hosted the "Greenwood Car Show" on the last Saturday in June.
 Another annual event is the "Greenwood Seafair Parade", held on the fourth Wednesday in July.
 Both events draw tens of thousands of visitors to the neighborhood.

 Boundaries

 The generally accepted boundaries are Aurora Avenue N (State Route 99) to the east, beyond which lies Licton Springs; N 105th Street/Holman Road to the north, beyond which lie Broadview and Bitter Lake; 8th Avenue NW to the west, beyond which lies Crown Hill, and N 75th Street to the south, beyond which lies Phinney Ridge.
 The division between Greenwood and Phinney Ridge is nebulous; the two neighborhoods plan events jointly.